Thinking about renting a car in Europe for a holiday? But which car hire company to choose & what to be aware of when renting a car?

 Do NOT get fooled!
 Read our guide to renting cars in Europe so you are aware of all rules and differences in European renting companies.

 9 things you always wanted to ask about renting a car in Europe and European car hire companies:

 #2 What will affect the price of your rented car in Europe?

 Looking for a low-cost car rental in Europe?
-There are many factors which can increase the price of your rented car by a huge margin.
+There are many factors that can increase the price of your rented car by a huge margin.
 Some of them will be obvious and you are most probably aware of the additional cost, but many can be a very unpleasant surprise.

 Size of the car you will rent

-There are 7 categories car rental companies in Europe are using:
+There are 7 categories of car rental companies in Europe are using:

 - Small cars